The Peoples Bank Story

 Irwin LeCocq Jr.

-Today, we are known as Peoples Bank with branches in many Washington communities.
-Our growth is predicated on the same values that we started with over 90 years ago: be responsible and dedicated to our clients and serve our local communities beyond the business of banking.
+Our stable and ongoing growth is predicated on the same values that we started with: be responsible and dedicated to our clients and serve our local communities beyond the business of banking.